 In the Original Course View, group discussion boards are separate from the regular course discussion board.
 Members of a group can create and manage their own forums.
 Instructors can choose to grade group discussions, but each member is graded individually.

 Doesn't seem familiar?
 Jump to the "Original" help on group discussions.

 In the Ultra Course View, you won't have a separate area for groups.
-Instead, instructors create group discussions where you can collaborate with other students.
+Instead, your instructor may create groups or ask you to self-enroll for group discussions.
 Your instructor may grade your contributions.

 Discussions in the Ultra Course View don't use forums and threads.

 To open a discussion, select the Discussions icon on the navigation bar in your course.
 Select the discussion from the list that appears.
-Discussions can also appear alongside other course materials on the Course Content page.
+Your instructor may also place discussions alongside other course materials on the Course Content page.